Ebony broadsides: celebration of the masters

 April 17th – June 1st, 2019

-Hampton Art Lovers Presents: “Ebony Broadsides, Celebration of the Masters”, a poster art exhibition featuring original signed exhibition posters of Jean-Michel Basquiat, Jacob Lawrence, Faith Ringgold, Betye Saar, John Biggers, Lois Malou Jones, Gordon Parks, Roy DeCarava, Oliver Johnson and Ed Clark.
-The show also includes original signed poster art of Elizabeth Catlett, Romare Beardon, Samella Lewis, James Denmark and Basil Watson.
+Hampton Art Lovers Presents: “Ebony Broadsides, Celebration of the Masters”, a poster art exhibition featuring original signed exhibition posters of Jean-Michel Basquiat, Jacob Lawrence, Faith Ringgold, Betye Saar, John Biggers, Lois Malou Jones, Gordon Parks, Roy DeCarava, Oliver Johnson, Bob Thompson and Ed Clark.
+The show also includes original signed poster art of Elizabeth Catlett, Romare Bearden, Samella Lewis, James Denmark and Basil Watson.
 With special artist proof and studies of poster art by Ernie Barnes and A.C.
 Hollingsworth.
 Sponsored by the Southeast Overtown/Park West CRA, Work of Art Gallery Framing and All Art Custom Framing at the Historic Ward Rooming House in Historic Overtown (Miami, Florida).
 April 17th – June 1st.

 Ebony Broadsides is first of its kind, to our knowledge, to feature exhibition posters of African-American artists as original pieces of art themselves (approved and signed by the artists).
 Fine Art exhibition posters are advertisements that incorporate an artists’ image, painting, or design with exhibition dates, text or gallery information.
 They promote the art, artist and the gallery or museum.
 Produced by renown institutions, often in tight collaboration with the artists they advertise, executed by well-established printers and published in limited editions, they represent an original way of admiring fine art.
 Exhibition posters are often made in editions of a few hundred, yet grow ever rarer as people don’t realize their value.